National Suicide Prevention Lifeline – 24 hours a day 7 days a week: Call or Text 988

 MENTAL HEALTH MATTERS

-The E.WE Foundation along with several other community organizations partner with Madison City Schools and Madison City Council of PTAs for Mental Health Matters, an ongoing initiative to understand mental health concerns in young people and their families.
+The E.WE Foundation, with several other community partners, joined Madison City Schools and Madison City Council of PTAs for several community-wide mental health events.
+Mental Health Matters is an ongoing initiative to understand mental health concerns in young people and their families.

 WHAT CAN YOU DO IF YOU HAVE MENTAL HEALTH CONCERNS?